jwang44/Try-colabing-in-colab/README.md

 Please run the following three files cell by cell in colab, with python 3.6.

-- data_visualization.ipynb: this file plots the distribution of the two categories and features on both datasets.
+- data_visualization.ipynb: This file consists of two parts.
+The data visualization part plots the distribution of the two categories and features on both datasets.
+The data analysis part plots the correlation heatmaps of faetures.
 The main, variance, and skewness of each feature are also calculated.
-- Exp_patients.ipynb: this file build the logistic regression on the Orthopedic Patients Dataset.
+- Exp_patients.ipynb: This file build the logistic regression on the Orthopedic Patients Dataset.
-- Exp_creditcard.ipynb: this file build the logistic regression on the Credit Card Dataset.
+- Exp_creditcard.ipynb: This file build the logistic regression on the Credit Card Dataset.